Lorandil/Cross-Development-for-TinyJoypad/README.md

     // prepare display of row <y>
     TinyFlip_PrepareDisplayRow( y );

-    // display all 128 columns
-    for ( uint8_t x = 0; x < 128; x++ )
+    // there are 128 columns of 8 vertical aligned pixels for ( uint8_t x = 0; x < 128; x++ )
     {
       // get the pixels from somewhere
-      uint8_t pixels = <your code here>;
+      uint8_t pixels = ...
       // send 8 vertical pixels to the display TinyFlip_SendPixels( pixels );
-    } // for x
+    }

-    // this row is finished
+    // this row has been finished
     TinyFlip_FinishDisplayRow();
   }

-  // display the whole screen at once TinyFlip_DisplayBuffer();
+  // display the whole screen TinyFlip_DisplayBuffer();
 }
 ```